SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

     cd -
     ./GenerateProjectFiles.bat

 Open ``UE4.sln`` in Visual Studio.
-You will probably see a popup asking if it is OK to upgrade some .NET programs from 4.5 to 4.8.
+You may see a popup asking if it is OK to upgrade some .NET programs to 4.8.
 You can accept this in each case (I typically click the "do this for all" checkbox to get through this quicker).

 You first need to add the HTML5LauncherHelper project to the solution... to do this you can Right Click **Programs** then **Add -> Existing Project** then navigate to and select this project to add to the solution: ``Engine\Platforms\HTML5\Source\Programs\HTML5\HTML5LaunchHelper\HTML5LauncherHelper.csproj``.
-You may see the .NET 4.5 to 4.8 version upgrade again which you can accept.
+You may see the .NET 4.8 version upgrade again which you can accept.

 Now you can build all the programs.
 CTRL-Click the following projects to select them all at once: